jwunderl/arcade-sprite-util/docs/set-velocity-at-angle.md

 # set velocity at angle

-Sets the velocity of the given sprite to be at a given speed in the given direction
+Sets the velocity of the given sprite to be at a given speed at the given angle (in radians)

 ```blocks
 controller.A.onEvent(ControllerButtonEvent.Pressed, function () {